RetroDECK/ES-DE/USERGUIDE.md

 ### Jump to..

-This provides the ability to quick jump to a certain letter.
+This provides the ability to jump to a certain letter using a quick selector.
 If the setting to sort favorite games above non-favorites has been selected (it is enabled by default), then it's also possible to jump to the favorites games by choosing the star symbol.
+If there are only folders or only favorite games in a certain game list, these games and folders will be indexed as well, making it possible to jump betwen them using the quick selector.

 ### Sort games by